lehigh-university-libraries/isle-preserve/README.md

 Then, whenever changes occur in `ci/k8s/*.yaml` that service account is used to `kubectl apply` [our microservice manifests](./ci/k8s)

-The token used to authenticate is rotated every hour on our self hosted runner via [scripts/ci/k8s/token.sh](./scripts/ci/k8s/token.sh).
+The token used to authenticate is rotated every 10 hours on our self hosted runner via [scripts/ci/k8s/token.sh](./scripts/ci/k8s/token.sh).
 If needed, with your kubectl account you can generate a token with

 ```
 kubectl create token isle-ci \